-When the weather starts to get cold, planting ornamental kale can be a great way to add a splash of color to your fall and winter garden.
+When the weather starts to get cold, growing ornamental kale can be a great way to add a splash of color to your fall and winter garden.
 But you may be wondering whether or not it’s safe or enjoyable to eat.
 Let’s discuss!

 What Is Ornamental Kale?